CommunityToolkit/Maui.NativeLibraryInterop/README.md

 There are several ways you can use these samples in your own project.

-1. Submodule or otherwise clone this repo into your project, and reference the projects directly
+1. Submodule or otherwise clone this repo into your project, and reference the projects directly as outlined above in the [Get Started section](#get-started)
 2. Build the binding projects and consume the .dll assembly artifacts

 > NOTE: Getting this repository building in CI and producing assembly and/or nuget artifacts is a near term goal but not available currently.